 Psychological, emotional, and physical well-being are critical in the development of the competent, caring, and resilient physician and require proactive attention to life inside and outside of medicine.
-Well-being requires that physicians retain the joy in medicine while managing their own real life stresses.
-Self-care and responsibility to support other members of the health care team are important components of professionalism; they are also skills that must be modeled, learned, and nurtured in the context of other aspects of fellowship training.
+Well-being

 Fellows and faculty members are at risk for burnout and depression.
 Programs, in partnership with their Sponsoring Institutions, have the same responsibility to address well-being as other aspects of resident competence.
 Physicians and all members of the health care team share responsibility for the well-being of each other.
 For example, a culture which encourages covering for colleagues after an illness without the expectation of reciprocity reflects the ideal of professionalism.
 A positive culture in a clinical learning environment models constructive behaviors, and prepares fellows with the skills and attitudes needed to thrive throughout their careers.